PercentEquals/CLL/README.md

 ### Linux

 You need to compile it Yourself with g++.
 I prepared CMakeLists.txt to make it easier.
-First install cmake: `sudo apt-get install cmake`
-Then You need to download or clone the whole project
+First install cmake: `sudo apt-get install cmake`, then You need to download or clone the
-and lastly from the project directory You need to execute the following commands:
+whole project and lastly from the project directory You need to execute the following commands:

 ```batch
 mkdir build && cd build